Jax Taylor

-Jason Michael Cauchi, (born July 11, 1979) known professionally as Jax Taylor, is an American television personality, model, and actor.
-He was a series regular on the Bravo reality television series Vanderpump Rules (2013–2020) for eight seasons and its spin-off series The Valley (2024–25).
+Jason Michael Cauchi (born July 11, 1979), known professionally as Jax Taylor, is an American television personality, model, and actor.
+He was a main cast member of the Bravo reality television series Vanderpump Rules for its first eight seasons, leaving the series in 2020 and returning as a guest in 2024.
+He later starred in the first two seasons of the spin-off series The Valley from 2024 to 2025.

 Early life and education

-Taylor was raised Catholic and attended church until he was 19 years old.
-In 1998, he graduated from Eisenhower High School in Shelby Township, Michigan.
-He attended Michigan State University and community college, but he dropped out of school to enter the Navy.
-He was in the Navy for 6 months, 4 days and was trained at a base in Norfolk, Virginia.
+Taylor graduated from Eisenhower High School in Shelby Township, Michigan in 1998.
+He attended Michigan State University and a community college before leaving school.
+He later served in the United States Navy and was stationed in Norfolk, Virginia.